occurrent-org/occurrent-org.github.io/pages/index.md

             <h3>Non-intrusive</h3>
             <p>
                 You should be able to design your domain model without <i>any</i> dependencies to Occurrent or any other library.
                 Your domain model can be expressed with pure functions that returns events.
-Use Occurrent to store these events
+Use Occurrent to store these events.
             </p>
         </div>
         <div class="box">